dexie/dexie-website/docs/Releasing-Dexie.md

 Then, fix problems and re-run tools/release.sh

-*NOTE: IE and Edge have some general indexedDB instability that periodically makes arbritary tests timeout or fail.
+*NOTE: IE and Edge have some general indexedDB instability that periodically makes arbitrary tests timeout or fail.
 When this happens, you might need to re-run the whole procedure again.*